Your vibe-coded app almost works. I’ll get it the rest of the way.

 • You’ve been “almost done” for weeks and the momentum you started with is gone.

-Nine years as a professional software engineer.
-My day job is full-stack dev in Node.js, React, and PostgreSQL, which is what most of these AI tools spit out.
-I can read what Cursor or Bolt wrote, spot the parts that’ll break under real use, and fix them without torching everything you’ve already built.
+With close to a decade of experience as a professional software engineer, I can read what AI wrote, spot the parts that’ll break under real use, and fix them without torching everything you’ve already built.

-I should be upfront: you’d be one of my first clients for this.
-I’ve written production code for close to a decade, but this particular service is new.
+I should be upfront: I’ve been writing production code for years, and untangling AI-generated code since AI could generate code.
+Fixing vibe-coded apps as a standalone service is new.
 What that means for you is more of my time for less money while I build a portfolio.
 I’m pricing early projects to be a no-brainer because I want to earn referrals, not maximize my first invoice.

 Process